shivam091/unit_measurements/README.md

 The **`UnitMeasurements::Unit`** class is used to represent the units for a measurement.

-### Support for SI decimal prefixes
+### SI prefixed units

-There is support for SI decimal prefixes through the use of `si_unit` method.
+There is support for SI prefixed units through the use of `si_unit` method.
-Units declared through it will have automatic support for all decimal prefixes:
+Units declared through it will have automatic support for all decimal SI prefixes.
+This method takes `add_binary_prefixes` parameter which can be set to true, if the unit supports binary SI prefixes along with decimal SI prefixes.

+#### Decimal SI prefixes

 | Multiplying Factor                        | SI Prefix  | Scientific Notation |
 | ----------------------------------------- | ---------- | ------------------- |